No Contact Apprehension Policy: Responses

-In response to calls to suspend the NCAP, a joint statement was issued by Valenzuela mayor Wes Gatchalian, Parañaque mayor Eric Olivarez, Quezon City mayor Joy Belmonte, Manila mayor Honey Lacuna, and San Juan mayor Francis Zamora expressing their first stand on the implementation of the No Contact Apprehension Program in their constituents.
+In response to calls to suspend the NCAP, a joint statement was issued by Valenzuela mayor Wes Gatchalian, Parañaque mayor Eric Olivarez, Quezon City mayor Joy Belmonte, Manila mayor Honey Lacuna, and San Juan mayor Francis Zamora expressing their firm stand on the implementation of the No Contact Apprehension Program in their constituents.

 Following the temporary restraining order, Quezon City mayor Joy Belmonte argues that the NCAP is "legal and proper", believing that "it instills a culture of traffic discipline among motorists".
 Belmonte also stated that traffic violations have significantly decreased by 93 percent in areas where the city had implemented the policy.
 This was supported by Manila Public Information Office spokesperson Princess Abante, who emphasized that the NCAP "eradicated" traffic extortion, improved the flow of traffic, and made its roads "safer" not only for vehicles, but also for pedestrians and cyclists in areas where it was implemented.

 Abante also says that the implementation of the NCAP in Manila and other cities is backed by the excision of governing powers of local government units provided by Section 16 of the Local Government Code.
 She however, admits that based on the petitions filed before the Supreme Court, there are shortcomings on the implementation of the NCAP which should be carefully studied and addressed.